marco-lewis/marco-lewis.github.io/_posts/2023-09-23-confest-trip.md

 On Thursday, Sadegh, Paulius and Kostiatyn had given organised and presented a session in memory of Sergiy Bogomolov (who had passed previously this year).
 It was enlightening to learn about his work and life and I wish I got to know him while he was at Newcastle.
 My conodolences go out to his family.

 Wednesday
-Lunch: Conference provided
+Lunch: Conference provided;
-Dinner: Horta - Conference dinner
+Dinner: Horta - Conference dinner.

 Thursday
-Lunch: Conference provided
+Lunch: Conference provided;
-Dinner: Taj Mahal Indian Kitchen
+Dinner: Taj Mahal Indian Kitchen.

 Friday 22nd - CONFEST Day 4
 ======